Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_strings.md

     ```

 ## Slicing
-You can return a range of characters by using the slice syntax.Specify the start index and the end index, separated by a colon, to return a part of the string.
+You can return a range of characters by using the slice syntax.
+Specify the start index and the end index, separated by a colon, to return a part of the string.

 **Code Example**
 === "Jac"